shubham-910/secure-street/README.md

-# Online Crime Reporting Tool - AWS Cloud Solution
+# SafeReport - AWS Cloud Solution

 A modern, cloud-based platform for reporting crimes securely and efficiently, leveraging AWS serverless services to ensure scalability, security, and performance.